Fraunhofer IIS provides JPEG XS SDK to make Ultra Low Latency over IP available for Broadcast Workflows

 The standardized JPEG XS codec makes it possible to handle high quality media workflows from acquisition to distribution by using Internet Protocol (IP) and Ethernet infrastructure.
 With the availability of Ethernet interfaces with larger bandwidth and the mezzanine codec JPEG XS, commercial off-the-shelf components from the IT industry and standard internet connectivity can now be used to transmit extremely high quality images and videos over IP in local and wide area networks with the lowest latency.

-At NAB we will now demonstrate together with partners first commercial software implementations to proof that ultra low latencies below one frame and IP-based workflows can perfectly go along to re-think and re-design the way of working within broadcast workflows.
+At various tradeshows we demonstrate together with partners first commercial software implementations to proof that ultra low latencies below one frame and IP-based workflows can perfectly go along to re-think and re-design the way of working within broadcast workflows.

 Our JPEG XS software implementation allows for all broadcast equipment developers and implementers profitting from JPEG XS in terms of low latency but also low complexity within their devices and equipment.
 JPEG XS is tailored to the specific requirements of the broadcast and movie production industry and to high quality in-house distribution.